hrilke/hrilke/README.md

 <h3 align="center">I'm Backend Developer at Snoodify, Embracing the journey of learning and problem-solving</h3>

 🌟 About Me:
 - 💡 Pursuing Master of Science in Computer Science at Scaler Neovarsity Member of Woolf University (ECTS Accredited).
-[Academic Record](https://github.com/hrilke/AR/blob/main/MS.pdf)
+[Transcript](https://github.com/hrilke/AR/blob/main/MS.pdf)

 - 👨‍💻 All of my projects are available at [Projects](https://github.com/hrilke?tab=repositories)